grafana/tempo/docs/tempo/website/api_docs/pushing-spans-with-http.md

 <p align="center"><img src="../pushing-spans-with-http.png" alt="single span"></p>

-## More Spans!
+## More spans!

-Now that we have the basics down it's easy to continue building our trace.
-By specifying the same trace id and a parent span id we can start building a trace.
+Now that we have the basics down, it's easy to continue building our trace.
+By specifying the same trace ID and a parent span ID, we can start building a trace.

 ```bash
 curl -X POST http://localhost:9411 -H 'Content-Type: application/json' -d '[{